PeskyPenguin923/PeskyPenguin923/README.md

 - 👀 I’m interested in Gaming and Web Design
 - 🌱 I’m currently learning Web Design through TheOdinProject
 - I'm in the very early stages of learning web design but have started working on some personal projects.
-- I'm attempting to learn German at the same time so I will be focusing on my deutsch-learning page.

 <!---
 PeskyPenguin923/PeskyPenguin923 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.